OCR-free Document Understanding Transformer: Appendix

-In this work, we propose a novel end-to-end method for visual document understanding.
+In this work, we propose a novel end-to-end framework for visual document understanding.
 The proposed method, \oursb, directly maps an input document image into a desired structured output.
-Unlike traditional methodologies, our method does not depend on OCR and large-scale real document images.
-We also propose a synthetic document image generator, \textbf{SynthDoG}, which plays an important role in pre-training of the model in a curriculum learning manner.
+Unlike conventional methods, \oursb does not depend on OCR and can easily be trained in an end-to-end fashion.
+We also propose a synthetic document image generator, {SynthDoG}, to alleviate the dependency on large-scale real document images and we show that \oursb can be easily extended to a multi-lingual setting.
 We gradually trained the model from \textit{how to read} to \textit{how to understand} through the proposed training pipeline.
 Our extensive experiments and analysis on both external public benchmarks and private internal service datasets show higher performance and better \textit{cost-effectiveness} of the proposed method.
 This is a significant impact as the target tasks are already practically used in industries.
-Our future work is to expand the proposed method to other domains/tasks regarding document understanding.
+Enhancing the pre-training objective could be a future work direction.
+We believe our work can easily be extended to other domains/tasks regarding document understanding.